 As a result of tightening credit policies and regulatory conditions, lenders are under increasing time and cost pressure, with mortgage brokers saying the time to approve loans has more than doubled.
 In addition, home loan growth in Australia has been the weakest on record since late 2015.

-By partnering with Basiq to leverage Open Banking data, it is possible for lenders to increase the speed to approval as well as the likelihood of approval for more Australians.
+By partnering with Basiq to leverage open banking, it is possible for lenders to increase the speed to approval as well as the likelihood of approval for more Australians.

 Basiq provides a range of products, from consent-driven access to bank transaction data to income calculation, expense categorisation and even a multi-bank Affordability report detailing an applicant’s full financial health.